FIWARE/tutorials.Concise-Format/README.md

 ]
 ```

-Full context data for a specified entity type can be retrieved by making a GET request to the `/ngsi-ld/v1/entities/`
+Context data for a specified entity type can be retrieved by making a GET request to the `/ngsi-ld/v1/entities/`
 endpoint and supplying the `type` parameter, combine this with the `options=keyValues` parameter and the `attrs`
 parameter to retrieve key-values.